ankitakumari11/Jenkins_Docker_Kubernetes/Azure/Azure_CI-CD.md

 - Here we are going to use pipeline to :
 - 1. Build docker image
-  2. 2.
-Push image to docker-hub
+- 2. Push image to docker-hub (registery)
 - Select docker (2nd one):

   <img width="1919" height="998" alt="image" src="https://github.com/user-attachments/assets/a8168067-4670-47b5-bbe2-229df4f276e9" />